Friday, June 13, 2025

 For severe cases, doctors may recommend:

-• Monoclonal antibodies like rituximab to block B cells.
+• Monoclonal antibodies like rituximab are used to block B cells.

-• Plasmapheresis to remove harmful proteins from blood.
+• Plasmapheresis is used to remove harmful proteins from blood.

 • Endobronchial ultrasound-guided biopsies to guide precise Sarcoidosis treatment plans.